Database

 Using a DataSource

 You can pass a DataSource object to forDataSource.
 If you got it from the connection pool of your application framework, this plugs the pool into Slick.
-If the pool has a size limit, the correct size should always be specified.
+If the pool has a size limit, pass the size via .withControls:

 Using a JNDI Name